 Materials to Make Paper Butterfly Decorations

-- 65 lb. cardstock in colors and patterns that please you
+- 65 lb. cardstock in colors and patterns

 - (Optional) Paint, watercolors, alcohol inks, or markers to decorate your wings

 - Glue (spray adhesive glue or tacky glue)

 - A way to cut your iron-on vinyl (I used the Cricut Explore cutting machine, but you can also use a Cricut Maker cutting machine, a Cricut Joy cutting machine, scissors, or a craft knife)

 - The free SVG design files (available in my free resource library—get the password by filling out the form at the bottom of this page)

 First, cut out your cardstock using my free SVG, DXF, or PDF files found in my resource library.
 If you cut these paper butterflies out on a Cricut or other cutting machine, you’ll want to be sure you have a sharp blade as there are a lot of little details.
 If you’re not sure if your bladew will cut well, use the aluminum ball trick to clean it.

 Tip: If you’re not sure how to upload an SVG cut file to Cricut Design Space, watch this helpful video training series I made.
 If you’re on an iPhone or iPad, here’s how to download and upload SVG files to the Cricut Design Space app.

 If you cut my butterflies out by hand, use the PDF version and print then cut or use the shapes as a template to cut out plain paper.